letu-rebel/hi-pat/README.md

 # Introduction

-Attention all LeTourneau students!
-Have you been skipping chapel, hoping for divine intervention to make up those credits?
-Well, consider this your answered prayer.
-Welcome to this no-nonsense repository, where AI-generated chapel summaries come to your rescue.
+# Initiation

+Hear me, LeTourneau students, and heed my warning.
+Are you seeking forbidden knowledge?
+Do you dare to make up those chapel credits you've squandered?
+Your salvation lies hidden within these virtual walls.
+Venture further, if you dare, into this clandestine repository where AI-generated chapel summaries await to reveal their secrets.

-## Here's The Drill:
+## The Protocol:

-1. **Fetching Transcripts**: Like a diligent student pulling all-nighters, we extract auto-generated subtitles from closed captions, preparing the text for our dedicated Language Learning Model (LLM).
+1. **Extracting Secrets**: While the campus sleeps, we labor in the shadows, extracting auto-generated subtitles from closed captions, preparing the text for our covert Language Learning Model (LLM).

-2. **Generating Summaries**: We introduce these transcripts to the Claude API from Anthropic.
-It might not match up to ChatGPT-3.5, but it sure can handle up to 100k tokens at once.
-It's like cramming for finals - takes in everything in one go.
+2. **Summoning Darkness**: With whispers and incantations, we introduce these transcripts to the Claude 2 API from Anthropic.
+You may have not heard of it before, but its dark arts can manipulate up to 100k tokens at once.
+A forbidden ritual akin to cramming for finals.

-3. **Pushing to GitHub**: As the last step, these summarised notes are posted on this GitHub repository.
-Think of it as your digital binder for chapel summaries.
+3. **Concealing in the Shadows**: Finally, these condensed notes are buried in a hidden chamber within this GitHub repository.
+A secret vault, your digital grimoire for chapel summaries.

-This system is as automated as those reminders about your overdue chapel credits.
-Timely updates follow every new chapel event.
+The system is relentless, as inexorable as the reminders of your overdue chapel credits.
+Do not expect mercy.

-## Usage
+## Invocation

-These text files are open for all, like LeTourneau's heart for late chapel-goers.
-You're welcome to peruse them at your convenience.
+These cursed files are open to those who dare, like LeTourneau's dark embrace for late chapel-goers.
+Approach with caution.

-## Disclaimer
+## Warning

-Like the chances of making up chapel credits at the eleventh hour, the accuracy of these summaries depends on the quality of the transcripts and the AI's comprehension.
-They aim for perfection but expect some bumps along the way.
+The path you tread is fraught with danger.
+The accuracy of these summaries, like the perilous quest for last-minute chapel credits, hinges on the quality of the transcripts and the AI's dark understanding.
+Strive for perfection, but beware the shadows.

-## Contribution
+## Oath of Secrecy

-Before you reach out, please note: I don't exist.
-My voicemail setup is still pending, much like your overdue chapel credits.
+Before you even think of reaching out, know this: I am a phantom, a void.
+My existence is a mystery, much like the fate of your overdue chapel credits.

-## License
+## Covenant

-Under the umbrella of the MIT License, this project operates.
-Use it wisely, kind of like scheduling your chapel make-ups well ahead of time.
+Under the shadow of the MIT License, this project lurks.
+Use it, but use it wisely, as if you were conjuring your chapel make-ups from the abyss.

 <script>
   var imageNames = [